Did you think you could break me?

-It is He who forgives me of my sins and loves me unconditionally not you.
+He who forgives me of my sins and loves me unconditionally, not you.

-It is he who I give praise to not you.
+He who I give praise to, not you.

-It is he who thank each day for allowing me to wake to this beautiful world that He created not you.
+He who I thank each day for allowing me to wake to this beautiful world that He created, not you.

-It is He who am a child of not you
+He who am a child of not you.

-It is He who has blessed with the promise of eternal life not you for as it is it is written in John 6:40
+He who has blessed with the promise of eternal life not you for as it is written in John 6:40

 For it is My Father’s will that everyone who looks to the Son and believes in Him shall have eternal life, and I will raise him up at the last day.”

-I often find myself gazing up at the night sky awed by the magnitude of the universe.
-So many stars with numerous planets revolving around many of them.
-In such vastness is it possible that we are all alone.
-The odds alone would seem to say no, that somewhere out there are other intelligent life.
-But what if their isn’t what if Earth is special.
-Teeming with various species this wonderful blue ball we call home travels around the sun not to close and not to far just the right distance to sustain life as we know it.
-The moon is our constant companion as we journey through space unique in its size to that of Earth compared to other planet’s satellites.
-Acting as a defense to shield us from asteroids and comets that would have otherwise impacted Earth.
-As well as serving as a major player in the evolution of life on Earth.
-Could all these factors just have been luck.
-Is life on Earth something that defied the odds and is unlikely to have happened anywhere else or is it all part of a master design.
+I often find myself gazing up at the night sky, awed by the magnitude of the universe.
+So many stars with numerous planets revolving around them, is it possible that we are all alone?
+The odds alone would seem to say no, that somewhere out there is other intelligent life.
+But what if there isn’t?
+What if Earth is unique.
+Teeming with various species, this great blue ball we call home travels around the sun not too close and not too far, just the right distance to sustain life as we know it.
+The moon is our constant companion as we journey through space, unique in its size to Earth compared to other planet’s satellites, serving as a defense to shield us from asteroids and comets that would have impacted Earth.
+As well as serving as a significant player in the evolution of life on Earth, could all these factors just have been luck?
+Is life on Earth something that defied the odds and is unlikely to have happened anywhere else, or is it all part of a master design?

-Since science has taught us about the creation of the universe and the evolution of life here on Earth it has been at odds with the concept of creationism.
+Since science has taught us about the creation of the universe and the evolution of life here on Earth, it has been at odds with the concept of creationism.
 But what if there is some truth to both?
 What if there is a higher force that started it all?
-What if the existence of the universe in all its wonder is developing the way science teaches us but is doing so as part of a higher force’s grand design if that is so why are we unique, as far we know, in the vastness of space?
-That question itself begs the answer to a another question.
+What if the universe’s existence in all its wonder is developing the way science teaches us but is doing so as part of a higher force’s grand design?
+If that is so, why are we unique, as far we know, in the vastness of space?
+That question itself begs the answer to another question.
 What are we here for, what are we meant to do, meant to be?